vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_updateAsset_annotated.md

     // The minimum economically meaningful amount in the asset (string)
     quantum: "1",
     erc20: {
-     // The maximum allowed per withdraw.
+     // The maximum you can withdraw instantly.
+All withdrawals over the threshold will be delayed by the withdrawal delay.
-     // This is will be interpreted against the asset decimals. (string)
+     // There’s no limit on the size of a withdrawal (string)
      withdrawThreshold: "10",

      // The lifetime limits deposit per address.